 The Sri Lankan team that competed in the Sydney Over-50s World Cup was comprised mainly of Australian-based Sri Lankans, several of whom play in the Lanka Lions side in the Classics (over-50s) league in Sydney.
 They also had the services of players like Marlon Von Hagt, a former international player.

-The creation of a Masters league in Sri Lanka and the establishment of masters cricket associations there has raised hopes that future Sri Lankan teams will be more representative of the island nation.
+The creation of a Masters league in Sri Lanka and the establishment of masters cricket associations there led to the Sri Lankan 2020 WC team being more representative of the island nation.
 The Colombo Masters Cricket Association recently hosted an over-50s tournament with strong teams from around the country.

 The Sri Lankan World Cup Facebook page has lots of photos from its team's matches.